markbergsma/pimatic-hue-zll/README.md

 Integration of Pimatic with (Zigbee Light Link based) Philips Hue networks, using the Philips Hue (bridge) API.

 This plugin allows control of Philips Hue lights and other Zigbee Light Link (ZLL) based devices from Pimatic, and the status of Hue devices can be observed and used as events for Pimatic rules interacting with other devices.
+Hue scenes that were created on the Hue bridge (by other apps) can be activated from Pimatic rules.

 The Hue system supports 5 light types, which have counterparts in the ZLL specification: